MVSS CONSTITUTION AND BYLAWS

 ARTICLE III – MEMBERSHIP

-- The Candidate group shall consist of individuals who are in a Surgery residency training program or are currently in or have completed a Vascular Surgery residency or fellowship training program.
+- Candidate Members of this Society shall consist of individuals who are in a General Surgery Residency, Integrated Vascular Surgery Residency or Vascular Fellowship.
 Individuals who have completed an approved Vascular Surgery residency or fellowship may remain in the Candidate group as long as they are board eligible, but not yet certified.
 Individuals in the Candidate Group shall have no voting privileges, are not eligible for election as officers and are not subject to assessment for dues.

-- Senior members shall consist of active members who have reached the age of 60 years.
+- Senior Members of this Society shall consist of Active Members who have reached the age of 60 years.
 Senior members shall have all of the responsibilities and privileges of active members, excepting those regarding attendance at meetings.

-- Honorary members shall consist of individuals who have made outstanding contributions to the discipline of vascular surgery.
+- Honorary Members of this Society shall consist of individuals who have made outstanding contributions to the discipline of vascular surgery.
 They shall have no voting privileges, are not eligible for election as officers, and are not subject to assessment for dues.

-- The Associate Group shall consist of allied health care professionals who have a major interest in vascular surgery and/or endovascular interventions.
-This group may include vascular nurses, nurse practioners, registered vascular technologists and physician assistants.
+- Associate Members of this Society shall consist of allied health care professionals who have a major interest in vascular surgery and/or endovascular interventions.
+This group may include vascular nurses, nurse practitioners, registered vascular technologists and physician assistants.
 Individuals in the Associate Group shall have no voting privileges and are not eligible for election as officers.

 ARTICLE IV – MEETING